Décor Dictionary: Hollywood Regency Style

 - Geometric Shapes and Chinois Influences – geometrically patterned carpets and plenty of faux bamboo along with other Chinoiserie (and other references alluding to the idea of travel and far-away lands)

-Posted on October 31, 2011, in Décor Dictionary, Decor, Interior Design, Trends and tagged Chinoiserie, Décor Dictionary, Decor Styles, Dorothy Draper, Hollywood Regency, In A State Of Luxe, Interior Design, Jonathan Adler, Kim Stephen, William Haines.
+Posted on October 31, 2011, in Decor, Decorating Dictionary, Interior Design, Trends and tagged Chinoiserie, Decor Styles, Decorating Dictionary, Dorothy Draper, Hollywood Regency, In A State Of Luxe, Interior Design, Jonathan Adler, Kim Stephen, William Haines.
 Bookmark the permalink.
 4 Comments.